Urolift Procedure BPH

 The Urinary System

-The prostate is the first part of the road.
-When men are 20, the road is wide open.
-When men reach the age of 40, the road begins to get blocked as the prostate enlarges.
+The prostate is the first part of the pathway.
+When men are 20, the pathway is wide open.
+When men reach the age of 40, the pathway begins to get blocked as the prostate enlarges.
 The prostate enlarges in most men (known as benign prostatic hyperplasia, or BPH).

 The goal of these techniques remains the same – address the blocking part of the prostate, open the urinary pathway, and allow improved urinary flow.